reazulislam1487/reazulislam1487/README.md

 ## 💫 About Me

-I'm a passionate MERN Stack Developer from Bangladesh 🇧🇩, with a background in Political Science and a deep interest in both web technology and media.
+I'm a passionate MERN Stack Developer from Bangladesh 🇧🇩, with a background in Political Science and a deep interest in web technology.
 I'm currently learning full-stack development through Programming Hero and building real-world projects that solve meaningful problems.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...